Permissionless-Software-Foundation/psfoundation.info/docs/software.md

     - [psf-msg-wallet](https://github.com/Permissionless-Software-Foundation/psf-msg-wallet) - Used to send and recieve encrypted messages and files.

     - [psf-mc-wallet](https://github.com/Permissionless-Software-Foundation/psf-mc-wallet) - Used for PSF governence.
-This is specifically built for members of the Minting Councile, to approve changes to the [PSFFPP](https://psffpp.com) write price in PSF tokens.
+This is specifically built for members of the Minting Council, to approve changes to the [PSFFPP](https://psffpp.com) write price in PSF tokens.
 Forked from psf-msg-wallet.

     - [psf-ipfs](https://github.com/Permissionless-Software-Foundation/psf-ipfs) - CLI app for exploring and managing the decentralized IPFS network that makes up the [PSFFPP](https://psffpp.com) and [web3 Cash Stack](https://cashstack.info).